 Automobile accidents can often involve complicated issues of causation.
 The more cars that are involved in the collision, and the more collisions that take place, the more complex it can be to determine not only actual but also proximate causation in connection with claims of negligence.
 In this case, for example, that a chain reaction crash occurred can lead to questions about what claimed injuries were caused by which specific impact.
 The existence of multiple lawsuits can also lead to a personal injury or wrongful death lawsuit becoming more complicated to pursue.

-Any car accident-related lawsuit will require detailed and careful analysis of the underlying facts as well as a firm grounding in California personal injury law on the part of the plaintiff’s attorney, who in turn may need to call in additional investigators and experts such as accident reconstructionists to build a solid case.
+Any car accident-related lawsuit will require detailed and careful analysis of the underlying facts as well as a personal injury lawyer with a firm grounding in California personal injury law on the part of the plaintiff’s attorney, who in turn may need to call in additional investigators and experts such as accident reconstructionists to build a solid case.
 This example, involving four vehicles, a chain-reaction series of impacts, one death, multiple injuries and now two lawsuits is a good, albeit tragic example of how complex car accident litigation can become.

 Source: CNN, “Second lawsuit filed over fatal wreck involving Caitlyn Jenner,” Kimberly Hutcherson, June 9, 2015